 This week we feature an article by Martha Brooke who writes about how to execute a customer satisfaction survey that gives you the data you need.
-Surveys can give you a lot of data that you can use to improve virtually any part of your organization. – Shep Hyken
+Surveys can give you a lot of data to use to improve virtually any part of your organization. – Shep Hyken

 I know you get asked to take surveys all the time, because I do.
 Even the shortest business trip results in at least 5 surveys: Delta wants to know about your flight; Hilton wants to know about your stay; Enterprise asks about your car rental and on and on.
 But the most prevalent of all surveys is that one at the bottom of your sales receipt, the request from Apple, Kohl’s, Nordstrom, Target and virtually all retailers to “tell us how we did.”

-Well, friends, unfortunately… it’s PR spin.
+Well, friends, unfortunately… It’s a PR spin.
 The nation’s largest retailers run tragically poor customer satisfaction surveys, they’re bad for customers, bad for companies—they’re a waste of time and money all the way around.

 So what are these big retailers, like Amazon, Apple, Wal-Mart, Kohl’s, and Target, doing wrong?
 Are there lessons that can be learned from their mistakes?
 And how can you make your survey better than some of the biggest companies in the world?